LastCodeBender42/Data-Vizualization-and-Analysis/02_Network_Centrality_Metrics.md

 ## Network Centrality as a Metric of Topology

+Before reviewing commonly utilized metrics of network centrality, it is probably best to start with a review of more elementary

 ## Betweenness Centrality

 Betweenness Centrality ($BC$) utilizes concept of shortest path to assign significance to vertices.
 In descriptive terms, the $BC$ of a vertex $v_i$ is the ratio of the number of shortest paths incident on vi to the total number of shortest path lengths in the network.
 Therefore, the $BC$ evaluated for any vertex $v_i$ is equal to the proportion